satche/notebook/src/computer-science/algorithms/complexity.md

 ### Big O

-The [Big O](https://wikipedia.org/wiki/big_o_notation) notation shows how a function's performance and get bigger as the size of its input increases.
+The [Big O notation](https://wikipedia.org/wiki/big_o_notation) shows how an algorithm's performance get bigger as its input ($n$) increases.
+In short: how does the time it takes to do the operation growth as we add more elements.

 | Notation | Name | Example |
 | ---- | ---- | ---- |